 Customer perception is also important to determine the kind of image a brand wants to build.

 For example, when a retail clothing store displays clothes on crowded racks using low-quality plastic hangers, customers get a perception that it is a low-quality brand.

 But when the same clothes are presented well with back-lit mannequins, neatly arranged, good quality attractive hangers, etc., the customers build a different perception of the brand.

 Customer perception or consumer perception plays a major role in buying behavior.
 Hence companies are going the extra mile to create a pleasant and happy customer experience for their customers.
 Companies are ready to spend money and effort to influence customer perception and drive profitable consumer behavior.

 Customer perception can be influenced by external factors, some of which are listed below:

-Customer perception is highly influenced by the personal experience that a customer had while buying and using a particular product.
-If the quality, customer service, price, logo, color, discounts, etc. were able to make an excellent impression on the minds of the customers, they would build a good perception of the brand.
-But in case they did not enjoy the experience with the brand, it will leave an everlasting impression.
+Customer perception is highly influenced by the personal experience that a customer has while buying and using a particular product.
+If the quality, customer service, price, logo, color, discounts, etc., could make an excellent impression on the customers' minds, they would build a good perception of the brand.
+But if they do not enjoy the experience with the brand, it will leave an everlasting impression.

-People generally buy things when another person has tried and tested it.
+People generally buy things when another person has tried and tested them.
 Such people who have bought it first and tried the product become influencers.
-When people hear about the great product that the influencer has tried out, it will influence the person to buy it and test it out, as the recommendation has come from a known person whom they trust.
+When people hear about a great product that the influencer has tried out, it will influence them, person, to buy it and test it out, as the recommendation has come from a known person whom they trust.

-Many people look into the customer reviews before buying a product.
+Many people look into customer reviews before buying a product.
 This shows that customer reviews are an important factor in defining customer perception.
-If the consumers see that a product has a lower number of stars and it does not have good customer reviews, then the impression that it creates on the consumer’s mind is that the product is not of good quality, thereby creating a negative perception.
+If the consumers see that a product has fewer stars, it means that the product does not have good customer reviews.
+The impression that it creates in the consumer’s mind is negative.

 5. Social Media